/00Showcase

 Built with SwiftTUI.

-The framework already runs real, non-trivial apps — and runs the same one on every host.
-Below: one component gallery rendered five ways, then maintained example apps in swift-tui-examples you can clone and run with a single command.
+The framework already runs real, non-trivial apps, and runs the same one on every host.
+Below: one component gallery rendered five ways, then every maintained example app in swift-tui-examples you can clone and run with a single command.

 /01Every host